febrd/CodeClauseInternship_ARTLED_Artificial_Legal_Documents/README.md

 This architecture ensures:
 - **High Performance**: Tasks are processed in parallel, reducing overall execution time.
-- **Fault Tolerance**: Failed tasks are automatically restarted by the Supervisor.
+- **Automatic Task Recovery**: Pending tasks are automatically restarted by the Supervisor in case of failure.

 ---